cctechsolutions/Original_projects/capstone/README.md

 # Method

-1. **Project proposal:**  Suggested plan to investigate data, create a machine learning algorithm, and use this algorithm for modeling to discover useful insights, group customers, and advise our client on future business decisions
+1. **Project proposal:**  Suggested plan for research methods and objectives

-2. **Data wrangling:**  Found, imported, cleaned, and transformed data to prepare it for further analysis
+2. **Data wrangling:**  Found, imported, cleaned, and transformed data to prepare for analysis

-3. **Exploratory data analysis:**  Examined the dataset to find patterns and insights and created useful graphics for visualizing this data
+3. **Exploratory data analysis:**  Examined the dataset to find patterns and insights and created graphics to visualize the data

-4. **Develop machine learning algorithms:**  Created, evaluated, compared, fine-tuned, and improved models to determine which was most useful for our purposes
+4. **Develop machine learning algorithms:**  Created, evaluated, compared, fine-tuned, and improved models to determine which was best in this context

-5. **Modeling:**  Used the chosen model to cluster our customers
+5. **Modeling:**  Used the chosen model to create clusters of the business's customers

-6. **Conclusions and recommendations:**  Examine the resulting clusters to make any possible conclusions and give recommendations to the business
+6. **Conclusions and recommendations:**  Examined the resulting clusters and recommended future business actions

-***KMeans clustering***
+   ***KMeans clustering*** resulted in our best model

 The algorithm that performed best and created the most useful clusters of customers was a KMeans clustering algorithm.
 These clusters are created by examining the distance between each data point, which represents individual customers, and grouping those points that are the closest to each other into one algorithm and those that are farthest into different clusters.
 Closeness is distance represents customers that have the most similarities in the attributes contained in this data, while points that are farther away show less similarity between customers.
 When a clustering model performs well with the data it's given, the model results in clusters that are dense and distinct.
 This is the case for the model we developed in this project.